 Contractors come equipped with paint containing additives, which allow application in temperatures and humidity levels beyond what consumer products can handle.
 Professionals bring sprayers and digital tools to verify surface readiness before any coating goes on.
 Experienced painters sometimes create temporary sheltered spaces around work sites, allowing them to paint even in the fall or winter months when DIY projects would fail.

-What Happens if You Paint at The Wrong Time?
+What Happens When You Paint at the Wrong Time?

 When weather conditions aren’t right, paint can’t do its job properly, no matter how good the product is.
 This can lead to higher costs, as correcting a poor-quality paint job can be 2 to 3 times the initial price, since you’ll need to pay for materials, labor, and more.
 Plus, you may need to wait until a professional team is available, which exposes your home to many problems.